byuccl/spydrnet/docs/source/tutorial.rst

     >>> instance['NAME'] = "name"

-For more of the functionality, features, and uses of SpyDrNet，please visit :ref:`sec:examples`
+For more of the functionality, features, and uses of SpyDrNet, please visit :ref:`sec:examples`

 Below is a list of all the intermediate representations (IR) used by SpyDrNet.
 See :ref:`api_summary` for API specification.